FeatureBaseDB/featurebase-docs/_includes/com-install/com-install-linux-source.md

 ### Step 3: Setup application directory

 * CD to the `featurebase` directory
-* Move

-* Enter the following commands to setup the application directory
+* Setup the application directory using the following commands:

 ```
 mv featurebase-* opt